opencog/learn/README-Natural.md

 child-directed speech corpora is too small, and newspaper-English grammars do not correctly describe children's speech.
-Full corpora with complex grammars are hard to evaluate, as issues with synonyms, synonymous phrases, word-sense disambiguation, quoted speach, and reference resolution arise.
+Full corpora with complex grammars are hard to evaluate, as issues with synonyms, synonymous phrases, word-sense disambiguation, quoted speech, and reference resolution arise.
 How can the quality of the results be assessed?
 Linguist-created grammars are insufficient to control and evaluate results.